 Fourth stop: Wahclella Falls

 After Wahclella Falls you can continue along I-84 for 25 minutes until arriving in the town of Hood River.
 If it’s of interest, you could also stop and check out Bridge of the Gods and Cascade Locks.
 Hood River has various accommodation options and I can recommend Westcliff Lodge, booking a local cabin like this one with incredible views, or camping at Tucker Park Campground.
 For dinner I suggest checking out Solstice Wood Fire Cafe and Bar.

 Oregon Road Trip Day 2 – Hood River to Bend

 Wake up in beautiful Hood River and head into town to grab breakfast at Egg River Cafe.
 Once you are fueled up for the day, jump back into the car and prepare for another day of road-tripping.
-Again, consider packing a picnic lunch for the day so that you aren’t caught up trying to find somewhere along the way.
+Again, consider packing a picnic lunch in a cooler for the day so that you aren’t caught up trying to find somewhere along the way.

 First stop: Trillium Lake

 Head southwest on Hwy 35 for approximately 50 minutes and then turn left onto Trillium Lake road.
 Travel south for another 5 minutes before arriving at Trillium Lake.
 From here you will be treated to beautiful views of Mount Hood (11,350′) and lush foliage.
 There is a campground, vault toilets, picnic tables, and the easy 2-mile Trillium Shoreline Loop Trail – which I definitely recommend you hike!
 If you really enjoy your time at Mt Hood, you can always add on an extra day to take a full tour – this one arranges transportation from Portland which is pretty convenient.

 Second stop: Smith Rock State Park